 “The main thing is that we have incredible energy and synergy when we all play together.
 Which is to make a very unique and powerful experience, again… DIRT & SOUL”

 I stumbled across their live performance at Boomtown last year where I was attracted like a moth to a light by a massive, crisp, and absolutely filthy sound.

 “We’ve been playing Boomtown from the very first one even before it was called Boomtown.”

 “We are close with that crew and it’s been so impressive how much they have grown the event.
 It’s a really unique and brilliant escape from reality.
 They are pushing the boundaries more than any other festival at the moment and it’s always a pleasure to come back each year to play.”

-Dr Meaker are releasing often via their Spotify, so be sure to check them out there.
-With such a diverse array of set ups it’s no surprise that a multitude of collaborations are in the works.
+Dr Meaker is releasing often via their Spotify, so be sure to check them out there.
+With such a diverse array of setups, it’s no surprise that a multitude of collaborations is in the works.

 “I have lots more releases lined up on labels and some tasty collabs with Riddim Punks and all associated vocalists, Carasel MC, Rosco, Danny Wheeler, Saxxon, Paul T & Ed Oberon, Lorna King, Celestine, Tenisha Edwards, Laurent John, Romaine Smith, Tom Wheeler, Talia, Gold Dubs, Shezar, Xrusade, Talia, Suv, and many more.”

 “I’m constantly busy and always planning ahead.
-Probably got too much on my plate to be honest.
-I am also working on a new project with a producer, who many consistently vote as the best producer in drum & bass.
+Probably got too much on my plate, to be honest.
+I am also working on a new project with a producer, who has been consistently voted as the best producer in drum & bass.
 You’ll have to guess – no telling.”

-“We have a mutal love of great DnB songs and so we are working on some of those.
+“We have a mutual love of great DnB songs and so we are working on some of those.
 Look forward to showing you all.”